Best Lube for Anal Sex: What to Look for And What to Avoid

 Just like the vagina, the anus is a delicate area.
 So when possible, steer clear of lubes containing chemicals that could do more harm than good to your body.

-A hypoallergenic, non-toxic, fragrance-free, and hormone-free lube, like Chiavaye, is the ideal choice.
+A hypoallergenic, non-toxic, fragrance-free, and hormone-free lube, like Chiavaye, is the ideal lube choice for anal sex.

 Chiavaye is an all-natural lubricant made from only six ingredients: